abedputra/Blogging-with-Laravel/README.md

 # Blogging with Laravel
 Make a blog with login system & Laravel

 # Settings
 - Download or clone
+- Do settings Database .env
 - Do -> (php artisan migrate)
-- Do settings Database .env
+- Register user for login
 - Done

-# Login
-email : admin@gmail.com

-pass : admin123

 # About
 Blogging with Laravel is based on the [Laravel](https://github.com/laravel/laravel).
 Blogging with Laravel is based frontend on the Bootstrap framework created by  [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).